Role of the Referendum Council

 Constitutional recognition is the move towards recognising Aboriginal and Torres Strait Islander peoples in Australia’s founding document, the Constitution.
 Many Australians have long advocated for changes to the Constitution and, since the work completed by the 2012 Expert Panel, various options for reform have been put forward.

-Since December 2016, the Referendum Council consulted on five options through nationwide consultations, including a series of Indigenous-designed and led consultations, and a digital constitution process.
+The Referendum Council consulted on five options through a series of First Nations Regional Dialogues, and a national online consultation process.

 - What changes could be made to the Constitution?